sebtech33/Templates/unRAID/docker/README.md

 ### Display

 Here is all the options for display.
 This is for customazation in how the template shows when someone uses it.
-For example the `-hide` option hides the edit and remove buttons from the template.
+For example the `-hide` option hides the edit and remove buttons from the template when in basic view.

 <table>
 <tr>